raspberrypilearning/getting-started-with-mathematica/overview.md

-An introduction to using Mathematica on Raspberry Pi.
+In this resource you will be introduced to Mathematica and the Wolfram language, which are available for free on the Raspberry Pi